timriffe/DemoED/README.md

 # DemoED
 Demographic Exploration and Discovery (with R)

+Materials for a course held at the Universität Rostock, summer semester 2019.

-Individual sessions notebooks will go into folders labelled *Lecture_DDMMYYY*.
+Individual sessions notebooks are in folders labelled *Lecture_DDMMYYY*. in retrospect this was a bad choice because they don't end up chronologically ordered when alphabetized.
+Live and learn.